Frequently Asked Questions ABOUT THE KNOWLEDGE AND INNOVATION PROGRAMME

 Unfortunately, DFC is not in a position to facilitate contact to possible Danish collaborators.
 Therefore, we suggest that you search the websites of Danish universities for information about researchers/professors, contact persons etc.

-You can find a list of the eight Danish universities here, on the website of the Ministry of Higher Education and Science.
+You can find a list of the eight Danish universities on the website of the Danish Agency for Higher Education and Science.
 Note that Illisimatursafik University is also eligible and can apply for all of the funding possibilities under KIP.

 Yes, but it’s crucial that all project activities are developed together by all partners and that they are relevant to everyone involved.
 Additionally, the project’s goals and results should match the objectives and outcomes of the program.